Working with the Community Learning Service

 Community Education Fund

-The Community Education Fund provides funding for specific projects, courses or research that focus on widening participation in education for adults aged 19 plus and families living and working in West Berkshire.
+The Community Education Fund (CEF) provides funding for specific projects, courses or research that focus on widening participation in education for adults aged 19 plus and families living and working in West Berkshire.

 - voluntary organisations